commercelayer/commercelayer-docs-resources/order_amount_promotion_rules/object.md

 # The order amount promotion rule object

-An order amount promotion rule object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/order_amount_promotion_rules endpoint</b>.
+An order amount promotion rule object is returned as part of the response body of each successful list, retrieve, create or update API call to the `/api/order_amount_promotion_rules` endpoint.

 ## Fields